gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 2. The server sends which cipher suite it picked (`ServerHello` message).
 3. As of here the server communicates encrypted and sends its extension list (`EncryptedExtensions` message).
 4. The server authenticates with its digital certificate (`Certificate` message) and the proof that it posesses the matching private key (`CertificateVerify` message).
+5. The server concludes its part of the handshake (`Finished` message).
-5. The client verifies the server certificate.
+6. The client verifies the server certificate.
-6. If the server requests a client certificate, then the client authenticates with its digital certificate.
+7. If the server requests a client certificate, then the client authenticates with its digital certificate.

 Each certificate contains its public key, a reference to its issuer,